FareHarbor/fareharbor-docs/external-api/endpoints.md

                 "name": "Wyndham Royal Garden",
                 "description": "Please meet us at the front entrance of your hotel and allow a 15 minute window for your driver to arrive.", "map_url": "https://goo.gl/maps/6QiYT",
-                "display_text": "We'll pick you up at 10:30 AM from Wyndham Royal Garden" },
+                "display_text": "We'll pick you up at 10:30am from Wyndham Royal Garden" },
             ...
         }